Increase your audience with content syndication

 There are several types of content syndication tools and channels to consider.

-Content syndication vs content repurposing
+Syndication vs repurposing

 While content syndication involves republishing a piece on a third-party website, content repurposing changes the piece.
 The writer uses the original content as a jumping-off point or guide, repurposing its contents into a new piece of content.
 For example, you could repurpose an original blog post into video content or an email campaign.

-Content syndication vs guest blogging
+Syndication vs guest blogging

 Guest blogging is also different from content syndication.
 A guest blogger creates fresh content, whether visual or written, specifically designed for the website they’ll be published on.
 The content must be completely original rather than republished or repurposed.
+Syndication is always re-used in its orginal form (as posted on your blog or website) and has not been edited or updated.

 Why should you consider syndicating content?
 There are several benefits both in terms of brand awareness and lead generation.

-While a syndicated content SEO strategy can drive traffic to your website, what does this mean for Google’s policy regarding duplicate content?
+While a syndicated content strategy can drive traffic to your website, what does this mean for Google’s policy regarding duplicate content?
 Google’s algorithm penalises websites that duplicate content and rewards originality.

-How to formulate a content syndication strategy
+How to create a content syndication strategy

 Now that we’ve discussed its numerous benefits, how can you get started as an affiliate publisher?
 The first step is to write the original content or choose a piece from your blog that you would like to syndicate.
 When writing or choosing content, look for articles that are expertly written with plenty of audience appeal.